What is cholesterol?

 - LDL is the

 - HDL is the "good" cholesterol.
-HDL helps clear fat from your blood.
-You want your HDL to be high.
-A high HDL level is linked to a lower risk of heart disease.
+It's the kind that is linked to a lower risk of heart disease, heart attack, and stroke.

 Many things can

 affect cholesterol levels, including: